Colon Cancer Symptoms, Signs and Screenings

-Colorectal cancer is the second leading cause of cancer deaths in the United States.
-The American Cancer Society estimates 149,500 new diagnoses of colorectal cancer in 2021.
+Colorectal cancer is the second leading cause of cancer deaths in the United States and the fourth most common cancer diagnosed.
+The American Cancer Society estimates 153,020 new diagnoses of colorectal cancer in 2023.
 CRC affects men and women equally, but a larger number of men are diagnosed with rectal cancer.

 Is colon cancer occurring in younger people?

 Yes, this is true.
-From 2012 to 2017, CRC increased by 3.8% per year in adults under 50 years old according to SEER data.
+According to SEER data, diagnosis rates of CRC in people under the age of 50 have been increasing steadily since 2012.
 The reason for this increase is unclear; however, it may be related to diet, obesity and sedentary lifestyles.
 There are multiple ongoing studies trying to determine the underlying causes.

 What are colon cancer symptoms and signs?